-11 See Article 9 of the Hearing Officer Decision, supra.
+See Article 9 of the Hearing Officer Decision, supra.
+Commission Notice on access to file, p.
+7.

 The Decision also provided for the establishment of a mechanism to monitor proper and accurate implementation, including the appointment of a Monitoring Trustee, whose role is to provide expert advice to the Commission on Microsoft's compliance with the Decision.
 Microsoft was granted a deadline of 120 days to implement the interoperability remedy, and a deadline of 90 days to implement the tying remedy.